swaptacular/swpt_creditors_ui/pr0-documents.rst

 ----------------------

 The "reason for the payment" field may contain multiple lines, which can be used to describe the reason for the payment.
-The way this field is interpreted depends on the specified "reason format" (see above).
+The manner in which this field will be interpreted depends on the specified "reason format" (see above).

 This MAY be an empty string.